BHM-Bob/BA_1_2/README.md

 -
-this project is writen in C++, and it try to construct a tiny platform to provide some tools in memory control, log service, GUI(based on SDL2) and some basic tiny usefull funcs and classes.
+this project is writen in C++, and it try to construct a tiny platform to provide some tools in memory control, log service and some basic tiny usefull funcs and classes.

-If you want to write some tiny programs in C++, you can try using it as a base.

 It contans:
 -